 Looker is a BI platform that uses SQL to harness data analytics and get real value from data.
 It enables the use of familiar business terms when asking sophisticated questions.
 Looker has a Startup Analytics designed for early-stage startups.
 This ensures insights aren’t lost from apps and tools that don’t talk to each other.
-You can check its features at no cost, too, when you sign up for a Looker free demo here.

 The data analytics platform simplifies getting and querying data into and out of a single database or warehouse.
 This allows Looker to perform its SQL-based queries that even non-technical employees can do without the help of your IT specialist.
 Built for startups, it also ensures you own your data from any source and empowers your team using deep startup analytic insights.
 Since the pricing information of Looker is only available upon request, getting in touch with the vendor is required.

 Zoho Reports is a BI software that enables you to connect to any data source.
 Zoho is a popular SaaS application with a suite of products to help users run their business.
 As one of its modules, Zoho Reports is a platform is a scalable platform with features such as white labeling, collaboration, and visual analysis, among others.
-If you want to try also the advanced features beyond the free version you can sign up for a Zoho Reports free trial here.

 It’s a robust solution that’s accessible for startups as its offerings start with a free plan for 2 users, unlimited reports and dashboards, and 0.1mil rows.
 Meanwhile, if you want to unlock more features, its premium plans are also affordable starting from the basic one at $25 per month.
 This includes over 100 data connectors and Zoho Apps connectors to easily sync data.